Get

 Should I Stop Giving My Dog Prednisone if They Show Signs of Muscle Weakness?

-It’s not a good idea to just suddenly stop giving your dog prednisone if they show signs of muscle weakness without contacting your vet first.
+It’s not a good idea to just suddenly stop giving your dog prednisone if they show signs of muscle weakness without contacting a vet first.
 Prednisone needs to be gradually reduced in the body as when the medication is given the adrenal glands reduce their production of cortisol in response.
 The adrenal glands may need time to start producing their own cortisol again.
 If any removal of the medication happens, it should only be under direct professional guidance from a veterinarian.

 Owner giving medicine in a pill to his dog